Best turtle tanks 2025: Set up a perfect turtle tank

 The alternative is to purchase all the gear you need separately to get a more customized aquarium.
 As we have already mentioned, turtles are cold-blooded and need an environment where they can come out of the water, breathe, and bask in the warmth of a heat lamp.

-The TetraFauna Viqaquarium is an all-in-one land and water environment that is ideal for aquatic turtles.
+The TetraFauna Viquarium is an all-in-one land and water environment that is ideal for aquatic turtles.
 It converts an ordinary aquarium into an aqua-terrarium.
 This is a combination of an aquarium and terrarium, which effectively means that it has a dry land part and a water section for swimming, making it perfect for transforming any aquarium into a habitat that is perfect for turtles.

-The Viqaquarium boasts three realistic land areas that will allow your turtle to warm up.
+The Viquarium boasts three realistic land areas that will allow your turtle to warm up.
 There is one high area and two lower areas allowing your hard-shelled buddy to choose where they want to hang out.
 The high area has a cascading waterfall feature hidden inside.
 This is powered by the Tetra Whisper filtration system, which ensures that the water is kept clean.
 The waterfall flows into a riverbed that links to the other basking areas to create a more natural environment.

 How to choose the best turtle aquarium

 When choosing an aquarium for your pet turtle, there are a number factors to consider, but perhaps the most important is the tank size.
 Turtles come in many different sizes, so here’s a quick guide to help you choose the right size tank.
 Multiply the length of your turtle by ten, and this equals the capacity you need.
 For example, if your turtle is two inches long, multiply that by 10, and you get 20.
 So a 20-gallon tank is your ideal choice.
-If you are thinking of having multiple turtles in a tank, you may want to go larger.
+If you are thinking of having multiple turtles in a tank, you will want to go larger.
 Alternatively, get more than one aquarium.

 When a tank size has been decided, you need to think of all the necessary equipment to go with it.
 You will need water heaters, heat lamps, water filters, thermometers, lighting, and tank decoration.
 If you are a beginner at keeping turtles then a starter kit such as the Tetra Aquatic Turtle Deluxe Kit is a no-nonsense option.
 It has a decent size tank and all the extras you need to get started straight away.
-Alternatively, if you don't want to spend too much money then the Turtle Habitat Terrapin Lake Reptile Aquarium Tank is really cheap, but you will need to buy heat lamps and water heaters.

 If you want a bigger aquarium then the Tetra 55 Gallon Aquarium Kit is a great choice.
 But be aware that this is not a small tank – it’s over four feet in length, so you will need plenty of space for it.
-It doesn’t come with much in the way of a basking platform or decor, so you might want to add the TetraFauna Viqaquarium.
+It doesn’t come with much in the way of a basking platform or decor, so you might want to add the TetraFauna Viquarium.
 This offers a realistic land and water environment, comes with a water filter, and fits most 20-55 gallon tanks.

 If you want something a little more fancy then try the GloFish Aquarium Kit Fish Tank, which has a fluorescent decor.
-Or why not have a look at the SeaClear Acrylic Aquarium Combo Set.
-This aquarium is stronger and lighter than a glass tank, and its convex shape offers better view of your turtle.

-\Whatever you choose, make sure that your turtle has enough room, an area to bask in, a constant water temperature, and a water filter to keep the aquarium clean, and your turtle happy.
+Whatever you choose, make sure that your turtle has enough room, an area to bask in, a constant water temperature, and a water filter to keep the aquarium clean, and your turtle happy.

 Steve Jenkins is a freelance content creator and long-time journalist with more than 20 years in the industry.
 He has written for numerous titles covering tech to pets, with his latest faithful hound always by his side.
 When not walking his dog, or discussing who’s best - cats or dogs?
 Loud guitars, AFC Bournemouth, Photoshop, and trying to save the world take up the rest of this time.